brisktest/brisk-extension/WALKTHROUGH.md

 So the process here is to go to the extension and run it - this will create a new vs code window where your extension is active.
 You can then call the command you specified in the command palette (in this case hello world) and it will show up on the bottom as a notification - do that.
 This is going to be our developing loop for the next while.

-### First thing - change the output
+### First thing - Change the Output

-I'm changing to
+We'll make a small change to the output to make sure that all of the build system is working and that hte modifications we are making are getting built and executed when we load the extension.

 ```typescript
 vscode.window.showInformationMessage('Hello Peaceful World from Brisk!');
 ```

-now restart - go to the second window and run "Hello World" in the command palette
+Now we restart and go to the second window and run "Hello World" in the command palette.

 ![It works](https://github.com/brisktest/brisk-extension/blob/main/images/hello-peaceful-world.png?raw=true)